Practice Inspection General Information

 Essentially, through an assessment of quality controls and a review of current assurance and compilation engagement files, Practice Inspection identifies areas where an office may require assistance in maintaining prescribed professional standards.
 Practice Inspection does not set standards, nor is it a part of the disciplinary process of CPA Ontario.

-You can apply for an exemption from practice inspection by completing and submitting a Declaration for Exemption.
-Under Regulation 10-1, Section 3, a member would qualify for an exemption if:
+An office can apply for an exemption from practice inspection by completing and submitting a Declaration for Exemption.
+Under Regulation 18-1, Section 3,

-- the member has not engaged in the practice of public accounting or provided accounting services to the public during the preceding 12 months; or
+- It has not engaged in the practice of public accounting or has not been providing accounting services to the public during the preceding 12 months; or

-- the member is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or
+- It is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or

-- the member is a shareholder of a professional corporation whose sole purpose is to hold the member’s interest in another public accounting practice, AND the member performs no public accounting services within the professional corporation other than through the aforementioned other public accounting practice, which practice is subject to selection for inspection in the normal course of a practice inspection cycle.
+- It is a professional corporation whose sole purpose is to hold member’s interest in another public accounting practice, AND the member performs no public accounting services within the professional corporation other than through the aforementioned other public accounting practice, which practice is subject to selection for inspection in the normal course of a practice inspection cycle.